luisaveiro/localhost-databases/README.md

 ##### **Environment Variables**

-PostgreSQL Docker Compose file uses the follow variables from the DotEnv file.
+The PostgreSQL Docker Compose file uses the follow variables from the DotEnv file.

 ```ini
 #--------------------------------------------------------------------------